prisms-center/CASMcode_docs/_formats/casm/crystallography/BasicStructure.md

 #### Molecule JSON object

-Used to define species that are comprised of multiple atoms, off-centered atoms, or species with attributes such as a magnetic spin or or charge state.
+Used to define species that are comprised of multiple atoms, off-centered atoms, or species with attributes such as a magnetic spin or selective dynamics flags.

 - {: #molecule-atoms } `atoms`: array of [Atom Component](#atom-component-json-object) (optional)

   Defines each atomic component of a multiple atom occupant.
 May be excluded for single-atom molecules.

-- {: #molecular-attributes } `attributes`: dict of SpeciesAttribute (optional)
+- {: #molecular-attributes } `attributes`: dict of [Species Attribute](#species-attribute-json-object) (optional)

-  Additonal fixed attributes of the molecule as a whole, such as magnetic spin, charge state, or selective dynamics flags.
-The name of each attribute must be a CASM-supported [AnisoValTraits] type.
-See ["SpeciesAttribute JSON object" format](#speciesattribute-json-object).
+  Additonal fixed attributes of the molecule as a whole, such as magnetic spin or selective dynamics flags.
+The name of each attribute must be a CASM-supported [property] type.
+The dimension of the `value` array must match the standard dimension of the [property] type.

+  Example:

+      "attributes": {
+        "selectivedynamics": {
+          "value": [1, 1, 1]
+        }
+      }

 - {: #molecule-chemical-name } `name`: string (optional)